marniks7/chaos-catalog/54-kpt-pkg-get-with-krmignore/README.md

 # .krmignore

-Goal: exclude certain files from `kpt pkg get`, so client should no receive them
+Goal: exclude certain files from `kpt pkg get` with [.krmignore](.krmignore), so client should not receive them

 Result: **failed**

+Reason: .krmignore doesn't help with that. no idea if it should

 ## Execution